YLuo0216/cse15l-lab-reports/lab-report-5-week-10.md

 ![class-result-1](class-result-1.png)
 - My implementation result:
 ![my-result-1](my-result-1.png)
 - explanation:
 I think the class implementation handles this test case correctly: since there is a line break inside the parentheses, it is no longer a valid link.
-- problematic portion of code:
+My imlementation is problematic in this section:
 ```
 if (openParen - nextCloseBracket == 1) {
                 toReturn.add(markdown.substring(openParen + 1, closeParen));